 From 18 Months to 2 Years

 Your baby will be able to follow directions and begin to put words together, such as “car go” or “want juice.”
 He will also begin to do pretend play which fosters language development.
-You can spur your child’s communication skills when you:
+You can spur a child’s communication skills when you:

 From 2 to 3 Years

-Your child’s language skills will grow by leaps and bounds.
+A child’s language skills will grow by leaps and bounds.
 He will string more words together to create simple sentences, such as “Mommy go bye-bye.”
 He will be able to answer simple questions, such as “Where is your bear?”
 By 36 months he will be able to answer more complicated questions such as, “What do you do when you are hungry?”
 He will do more and more pretend play, acting out imaginary scenes such as going to work, fixing the toy car, taking care of his “family” (of dolls, animals).

 - Ask open-ended questions that don’t have a “yes” or “no” answer.
 This helps them develop their own ideas and learn to express them.
 If it’s worms, you could say: “What fat, wiggly worms!
 How many are there?…Where are they going?
 Wait, watch and listen to the answer.
 You can suggest an answer if needed: “I see five.
 Are they going to the park or the store?”

-- Ask your child to tell you the story that goes with a favorite book.
+- Ask the child to tell you the story that goes with a favorite book.
 “What happened to those three pigs?”
 Reading spurs language development.
 Take him to storytime at your local library.
 Your toddler will enjoy sharing books with you as well as peers.